Muhammed-Nayeem/TASK-OF-PH-WD/Peddy-Pets/README.md

 ## Project Name: Peddy

 Peddy; A simple and interactive frontend based project which is showcasing pets or animals.
-Her you can also find the pets by pet category.
+Here you can also find the pets by pet category.
 This is fully API integrated frontend project with mobile friendly responsive design.

 ### Technology Used:
 ---